BereketAbraham/eCarRent/README.md

 # eCarRent
-This is a group project for Software Engineering CS425 @MUM
+This is a group project for Software Engineering CS425 @ MUM